percula/planter_blog/content/posts/attracting-pollinators-to-the-garden.md

 +++
 ### ![](https://lh5.googleusercontent.com/RU4ZK-R0NpSfCzWfl0kzCPdU7d2wOQlYEojFseJ6dUM9_t_DrgFc4-lvzNBTX7_iMfYKhDhXV8xGFv1z0kWYmSTlNSdGx4CTVQcRYcYnIug0Hh5KrOOQ_Jqv0HDKnYWgtyFLS_DB =602x339)

 Many types of plants depend on pollinators such as bees, butterflies, and hummingbirds to pollinate their flowers so they can produce fruit and seeds.
-To get the best harvests possible, gardeners should take steps to encourage pollinators to visit our garden.
+To get the best harvests possible, there are steps we can take as gardeners to encourage more pollinators to visit our garden.

 ### Why Are Pollinators Important in the Garden?